Egg Nutrition 101

 So how should you include eggs in your diet?

 I like to use whole eggs when I cook eggs for scrambled eggs or baked goods.
 Sometimes I’ll add extra egg whites with the whole egg, to add extra protein.
-Liquid egg whites from a carton make it easy to add to egg dishes without having to separate the whites and yolks and are normally pasteurized making them safe to add to foods that are cooked like smoothies and desserts.
+Liquid egg whites from a carton make it easy to add to egg dishes without having to separate the whites and yolks and are normally pasteurized making them safe to add to foods that aren’t cooked like smoothies and desserts.

 ¼ cup is about 2 egg whites.
 If you want to add extra egg white to baked goods I suggest following a recipe as the extra egg whites can change the taste and texture of baked items.
 You can also use powdered egg white as a protein powder in smoothies and other recipes.